nikokozak/ITP_Blog/content/posts/thesis-respository/index.md

 - continue on with Licklider, McLuhan, etc.

 My hope is that this will buttress and inform the choices I make around the priorities of the system, as well as the framework for presenting the project.

+Of the projects I saw presented last year, I think the one that struck me as most interesting was [Zongze's](https://itp.nyu.edu/thesis/archive/2025/11652-zongze-chen/), in that it unmasked and reinterpreted the rigid data structures underlying visual representation of online content.